hunter-teacher-cert/unit_plan-rkaufman/README.md

 ---

 ### Tools Used
-1. Java
+1. Java - programming language
-2. repl.it
+2. repl.it - programming environment
-3. information slides
+3. information slides - developed as LPs and guides for students with essential information
-4. lab documents
+4. lab documents - prompts and exercises for student practice + formative assessments

 ---